Top Things to Do in Osaka: Best Activities & Must-Sees

 • Transport: JR train (Shinkansen or rapid line from Osaka/Umeda)

-• Unmissable sights to see: Zen temples (Kinkaku-ji, Kiyomizu-dera), traditional gardens, historic districts (Gion),
+• Unmissable sights: Zen temples (Kinkaku-ji, Kiyomizu-dera), traditional gardens, historic districts (Gion),

 🦌 Nara